Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Deinosuchus (large alligatoroid)

 You’ve got to see the Fossil Discovery Exhibit.
-The building was designed to blend in with the surroundings.
+The building was designed to blend in with its natural surroundings.
 It’s an open-air, self-guided interpretive exhibit with fossils from 130 million years of geological history.
 Apparently, this part of Texas was a vast inland sea during the prehistoric late Cretaceous period.
 We saw fossilized bones, teeth, tracks, from various marine reptiles.
 Fearsome reptiles like the mosasaurs, a large serpentine lizard up to 60 feet long, powered by a powerful tail and paddle-like limbs roamed the ocean.
 King of the skies, the pterosaur (Quetzalcoatlus northropi) with a 35-foot wingspan.
 It was hard to imagine a creature with the wingspan of a small airplane flying overhead.

 This is a great stop for kids to experience and one that we highly recommend.
 The short trail leads up a hill for panoramic views of the valley.
 A small playground and picnic area are here as well.

-Morning Clouds hang over the Chiso Mountains in Big Bend NP
+Morning Clouds hang over the Chiso Mountains in Big Bend, NP

 Panther Junction Visitor Center Big Bend National Park: Chisos Basin